Cabuya Arriba Water System Project – Panama

 Cabuya Arriba is a small mountain town in the district of Anton, province of Cocle.
 Most of the 700 community members are farmers.

 The water source for Cabuya Arriba is a mountain stream at an altitude of 850 meters.
 The community has a gravity feed system with distribution by PVC tubing directly to the homes and school.

 During the incredibly strong rains this year the streams swelled and damaged the main pipeline.
 Water service was knocked out in the community and the school where 105 students attend 1st-6th grade.
 Many people unaware of the dangers of drinking stagnant water became ill during the time it took to repair the main pipeline.

 In the exposed locations the tube breaks down faster and ruptures more frequently.
 This is especially true along the creek/water source.
-For the distance of 200 meters the pipeline parallels the creek.
-During extreme flooding when the creeks rises it runs over the pipe.
+For the distance of 200 meters, the pipeline parallels the creek.
+During extreme flooding when the creeks rise it runs over the pipe.
 If it is carrying trees and large debris the tubes are ruptured.